Gavari: Characters

 Depending on the day and the plays selected a single Gavari troupe can present dozens of different characters - goddess avatars, gods, demons, historical figures, sacred animals, corrupt officials, etc. The only constant roles, which exist outside the dramas, are the Budia figure, his twin Rai devi consorts and Kutkadia, the master of ceremonies.

 Women are not allowed to tour as actors with the troupe due to the 4-5 day menstrual isolation Bhil women observe each month.
 Consequently, all female characters are portrayed by men.

 Budia embodies a powerful fusion of Shaivite and demonic energies and is a vital protective Gavari figure.
 He is distinguished by his dramatic horse hair-fringed mask, sacred staff and twin Rai consorts.
 In each day's Gavari ceremony the Budia character has three main duties: circling the arena during opening invocations in the opposite direction as the dancers to seal in and protect the energy field they are generating; patrolling the arena perimeter during dance drama sequences to prevent audience members from entering the players' area or shaman circle unless they are clearly entranced; and periodically holding court at the arena's edge with his Rai escorts to accept offerings on behalf of the troupe and confer blessings.

 Every Gavari village has its own iconic Budia mask, which is treated as a sacred object and often handed down for generations.

 Origin

-There are many speculative theories about Gavari's genesis, but its true age and origin are unknown.
+There are many speculative theories about Gavari's origin.

-According to one hypothesis, it may have begun in rural Mewar at the end of the 16th century, when Mewaris largely regained control of their lands and lives from the Mughals in 1579, the Rajput court gratefully awarded their mountain-dwelling Bhil brethren both unprecedented recognition and vast tracts of fertile agricultural land.
+According to one hypothesis, it began in rural Mewar at the end of the 16th century, when Mewaris largely regained control of their lands and lives from the Mughals in 1579.
+The Rajput court gratefully awarded their mountain-dwelling Bhil brethren both unprecedented recognition and vast tracts of fertile agricultural land.
 The latter boon gradually drew most Bhils out of their forest encampments and began their transition to village agriculture.
 The 16th century hypothesis thus holds that this settling down of a semi-nomadic people created a nostalgia for their more adventurous heritage.
 Others assert that Gavari began in the 3rd or 4th century in Gujarat, and still others that it as old as Bhil culture itself and dates back four millennia.